Our experts have researched 14 dental plans and recommend 9 of the best options for seniors.

 MetLife’s dental programs are a great way to enhance retirement benefits and keep a smile on your face.
 With coverage for services such as implants, dentures, veneers, and other commonly needed procedures for seniors, MetLife may be the right option to meet your needs.

 Most dental insurance companies offer an array of plans, ranging from basic preventive-only coverage and discount savings plans to comprehensive traditional packages and “gold-level” plans.
 Except for dental discount plans, most programs have at least a six-month waiting period for coverage to kick in, especially for major dental work.
-That makes finding a new policy before losing any current coverage essential for older adults.
+This makes finding a new policy before losing any current coverage essential for older adults.

 Stand-alone dental insurance plans can range anywhere from $30 per month to over $100 monthly for individual plans, and family programs average triple those estimates depending on coverage levels.
 Deductibles typically average between $50 and $150 per year, but some plans offer a one-time deductible for premium policies.
 The most affordable option for people seeking temporary or low-cost care is to invest between $75 and $150 in a dental insurance discount program that offers enrollees substantial discounts on all services within days of signing up.
 Costs vary for different types of coverage by state, age, the number of enrollees, and your selected plan.